Love in the Time of Cholera: References in popular culture

+Frederick Wiseman's 2017 documentary Ex Libris: The New York Public Library includes a sequence where a book-club discuss the themes of the book.

 Sales of Love in the Time of Cholera increased during the COVID-19 pandemic.
 The title of the 2020 television show Love in the Time of Corona is a play on the title of the novel, replacing "cholera" with a reference to the coronavirus disease that caused the ongoing pandemic.

 Multiple musical artists have recorded songs with titles inspired by the book, including Danny Elfman ("Love in the Time of Covid"), AJJ ("Love in the Time of Human Papillomavirus") and Oneohtrix Point Never ("Love in the Time of Lexapro").

 In episode 4 of the 2021 Korean drama My Roommate Is a Gumiho, the male lead character Shin Woo-yeo (Jang Ki-yong) references the novel by saying, "You could be Fermina Daza in someone's eyes."

 In episode 3 of English Teacher, Mr. Marquez assigns his class to read the book.
 However, his student Kayla insists that it is too difficult for her to read a book about disease when she is struggling with her own disease (Kayla Syndrome, which she has made up for attention).